Jessica BonacciContent Writer

 How to review YouTube video performance

 No YouTube video marketing strategy is complete without analytics –– YouTube Analytics, to be exact.
+Whether you launch unpaid (organic) or paid videos, you can hop into YouTube Analytics — found in YouTube Studio — to check in on how everything is performing.

 In the Analytics platform, you can track videos according to preset or custom periods of time and look at your subscriber count, views, watch time, and so much more.